Written by: Brach Eichler Injury Lawyers

 Self-Driving Vehicle Accident Lawyers in New Jersey

-Brach Eichler Trial Lawyers provides aggressive representation when automated cars cause injury and wrongful death
+Brach Eichler Injury Lawyers provides aggressive representation when automated cars cause injury and wrongful death

 For more than a decade, technology companies have promised to make our roadways safer by automating vehicles.
 In theory, cars guided by computers would be safer, because computers aren’t distracted, don’t consume drugs or alcohol, and never tire.
 They don’t suffer from road rage or take unreasonable risks.
 Remove humans from the process, we’ve been told, and you remove human error, which is by far the leading cause of traffic accidents.
 However, in some cases, instead of enhancing safety as promised, self-driving cars have created unreasonable risks, especially in those communities being used as testing grounds, as tech companies race to establish themselves as leaders in the market.
 Moreover, as numerous deadly crashes over the last few years have shown, the new technology complicates the question of liability for injuries and wrongful death.

-At Brach Eichler Trial Lawyers, our car accident attorneys have decades of experience representing clients in personal injury and wrongful death accident cases.
+At Brach Eichler Injury Lawyers, our car accident attorneys have decades of experience representing clients in personal injury and wrongful death accident cases.
 But we’re not resting on our laurels: we’re adapting to the new legal implications of self-driving vehicles to better assist accident victims.
 If you or a loved one has been injured in an accident with an autonomous vehicle, you can rely on our knowledge and our determination as we fight to recover the compensation you deserve.